Lumbar Spinal Stenosis: Your Disability Guide

 An RFC is created by the SSA based on all the medical evidence in your file.
 This assessment is critical because it helps them determine if you can perform your past jobs or adjust to any other type of work that exists in the national economy.

-How Your Age, Education, and Work History Matter
+How Your Age, Education, and Work History Play a Role

 The SSA understands that your ability to adapt to a new job isn’t just about your physical condition—it’s also influenced by your age, education, and past work experience.
 These factors are so important that the SSA has a specific set of rules, often called “grid rules,” to help guide their decisions, especially for applicants over the age of 50.